patrykpilek/php-unit-testing/README.md

   - [Test-driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development)
   - test-driven development: write the test first, then write the code to make it pass
   - write just enough code to make the test pass
+  - add tests and refactor code until the tests pass
 - [ ] Testing non-public methods and properties and abstract classes

 - [ ] Testing static methods